Public Holidays in Poland (updated 2020)

 Additional 2 days off 🧚

-Be aware that when the public holidays fall on Thursday, there is an excellent chance that your employees will take Friday off to have the “long weekend”.
+Long weekend 📆Be aware that when a public holiday falls on a Thursday, there is an excellent chance that your employees will take Friday off to have a long weekend.

 May Long WeekendMay 1st and May 3rd are officially non-working days.
 There is a high chance that employees will take May 2nd off to have a long weekend.As employee you have to be aware that long weekends can happen quite often.

 The information contained in this site is provided for informational purposes only, and should not be construed as legal advice on any subject matter.